timholy/Rebugger.jl/docs/src/usage.md

 you expressions rather than verbatim text; unlike the text in the original file, this works equally well for `@eval`ed functions and generated functions.

-The current line is printed in boldface; here, that's everything, so there's not much to see.
+The current line number is printed in yellow; here, that's both lines, since the original definition was written on a single line.

 We can learn about the possibilities by typing `?`: